 Staff Questionnaires are issued to all staff every two years.
 The results from those questionnaires are used to identify areas for improvement and lead to the creation of an action plan.

 Staff Consultation Forum

-Since the last report the Board has established a Staff Consultation Forum.
 The aim of the group is to ensure that staff are consulted on any policy or employment changes and to act as forum for any employee concerns to be addressed.

 Anti-Harassment Advisor